DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/offline-install.md

         1. If the helm version is too low, it may fail.
 If it fails, try executing `helm update repo`.

-    1. Choose the version of the Virtual Machine Container you want to install (it is recommended to install the latest version).
+    1. Choose the version of the Virtual Machine you want to install (it is recommended to install the latest version).

         ```shell
         helm search repo virtnest/virtnest --versions